bazzadazza72/abacus/.github/HELP.md

-## How to log and connect to your Firefly III instance?
+# Connecting to Firefly III

+> [!IMPORTANT]
-### If you're using an external authentication provider like Authelia, OAuth Clients will not work.
-You can use Personal Access Tokens only.
+> If you are using an external authentication provider like Authelia, OAuth clients will not work.
+You will need to create and use a [personal access token](#using-a-personal-access-token) instead.

+## Using an OAuth application

 ![img_1.png](HELP/img_1.png)
-1. Go to `/profile`
+1. In Firefly III, go to `/profile`.

-2. Create a new Oauth client with redirect URI: `abacusfiiiapp://redirect`
+2. Create a new OAuth client by clicking `Create new Client`.
+Enter this redirect URI in the `Redirect URL` box: `abacusfiiiapp://redirect` then click Create.

 ![img.png](HELP/img.png)

 3. Copy and paste `Oauth Client ID` it will be a number (required, Example: `4`).

+> [!NOTE]
-4. No need to use the secret client but if you do so copy and paste it in the `Oauth Client Secret` field.
+> If you chose to enable the `Confidential` box in step 2, you will need to copy the secret and paste it into the `Oauth Client Secret` field.

 <img alt="img_2.jpeg" height="670" src="HELP/img_2.jpeg" width="300"/>

+## Using a personal access token

+1. In Firefly III, go to your profile page by clicking `Options > Profile`.
-### Personal Access Token
+2. Under Personal Access Tokens, click `Create new token`.

-create:
+3.

 <img width="840" alt="image" src="https://github.com/victorbalssa/abacus/assets/12813321/f92c8bba-5c48-4b5c-b2be-5eddfb53e6f2">